anananacr/beambusters/docs/example/config.md

 **pixels_for_mask_of_bragg_peaks**: Radius of the Bragg peaks, in pixels, to be masked in the pre-centering step.
 Type: int.

+**grid_search_radius**: Radius of the square grid search region (in pixels) around the initial guess used for the minimized peak FWHM centering method.
+Type: int.

 **skip_centering_methods**: List of bblib pre-centering methods to be skipped.
 Options: `center_of_mass`, `circle_detection` , `minimize_peak_fwhm` or `friedel_pairs`.
 Type: List[str]

   - Method label you want to skip.
 Type: str.